Mikhail Kalinin

 Born to a peasant family, Kalinin worked as a metal worker in Saint Petersburg and took part in the 1905 Russian Revolution as an early member of the Bolsheviks.
 During and after the October Revolution, he served as mayor of Petrograd (St. Petersburg).
 After the revolution, Kalinin became the head of the new Soviet state, as well as a member of the Central Committee of the Communist Party and the Politburo.
+He also was the Chairman of the Central Executive Committee in the Russian Federal Republic.

 Kalinin remained the titular head of state of the Soviet Union after the rise of Joseph Stalin, with whom he enjoyed a privileged relationship, but held little real power or influence.
 He retired in 1946 and died in the same year.
 The former East Prussian city of Königsberg, annexed by the Soviet Union in 1945, was renamed Kaliningrad after him a year later.
-The city of Tver was also known as Kalinin until 1990 when its historic name was restored, one year before the fall of the Soviet Union.
+The city of Tver was also known as Kalinin until 1990, when its historic name was restored, one year before the eventual fall of the Soviet Union.
+At 19 years, Kalinin's tenure was the longest of any Russian head of state until it was surpassed by Vladimir Putin in 2020.

 Early life

 Mikhail Ivanovich Kalinin was born on 19 November 1875 to a peasant family of ethnic Russian origin in the village of Verkhnyaya Troitsa (Верхняя Троица), Tver Governorate, Russia.
-He was the elder brother of Fedor Kalinin.

-Kalinin finished his education at a local school in 1889 and worked for a time on a farm.
-He moved to Saint Petersburg, where he found employment as a metal worker in 1895.
-He also worked as a butler and then as a railway worker at Tbilisi depot, where he met Sergei Alliluyev, the father of Joseph Stalin's second wife.